DragonBanana/Hypermedia/README.md

 This software architectural style is very popular when software engineers have to design and develope web services.
 It is based on an client-server architecture and it suits very well with the serverless architecture we decided to adopt.
 The main reasons we decided to use this architecture are:
-- Statelessness: The client-server communication is constrained by no client context being stored on the server between requests.
+- **Statelessness**: The client-server communication is constrained by no client context being stored on the server between requests.
 Each request from any client contains all the information necessary to service the request, and the session state is held in the client.
-- Cacheability: Clients and intermediaries can cache responses.
-This property improves server performance and user experience (when a data has already been retrieved, there is no need for the server to send it again to the client)
+- **Cacheability**: Clients and intermediaries can cache responses.
+This property improves server performance and user experience
+(when a data has already been retrieved, there is no need for the server to send it again to the client)
-- Very popular: This property is not related to technical details about the architecture, but it is one of the reason we choose it.
+- **Popularity**: This property is not related to technical details about the architecture, but it is one of the reason we choose it.
 Since it is very used in IT world, this architectural design pattern is well documented (so it is easy to use and do troubleshooting) and supported
 (there are many libraries and frameworks that can simplify backend communication).

 The web application follows all the principles of a REST architecture and it extends it by adding some query parameter in the request URI in order to allow server to filter data that clients are not interested on.
 #### OpenAPI Resource models
-Describe here synthetically, which models you have introduced for resources.

 The resources specified in the OPENAPI are the following ones:
 - **User** (*username*, password, name, surname)